< All blogs

 • Internal Use Only

-Names chosen should be appropriate to your organization and a clear definition given of what they mean in practical terms.
+Names chosen should be appropriate to your organisation and a clear definition given of what they mean in practical terms.

 2. How should we go about labelling our information?